timaracov/container/README.md

 # container

-I'll explore container virualization here.
-For now this repor remains empty.
+I'll explore container virtualization by writing some code here.
+For now this repo remains empty.